-Population projections developed using the TAZs and as published in the 2013 LEC Plan for the City's water service area are summarized in Table 4.2.
-The projections published by Broward County (using TAZs) and by SFWMD in the 2013 LEC Plan are through 2040 and 2030, respectively.
+Population projections developed using the TAZs and as published in the 2013 LEC water supply plan update Plan for the City's water service area are summarized in Table 4.2.
+The projections published by Broward County (using TAZs) and by SFWMD in the 2013 LEC water supply plan update Plan are through 2040 and 2030, respectively.

-The projections developed using the TAZs are lower than the 2013 LEC Plan.
-Whereas the projections using TAZs increase by 4.2% through 2030, the projections provided in the 2013 LEC plan increase by 9.6% through 2030.
+The projections developed using the TAZs are lower than the 2013 LEC water supply plan update Plan.
+Whereas the projections using TAZs increase by 4.2% through 2030, the projections provided in the 2013 LEC water supply plan update Plan increase by 9.6% through 2030.